In most cases, self-employed individuals and small businesses will benefit from using cash basis and simplified expenses accounting practices.

 Cash basis accounting rules do not accept limited companies or limited liability partnerships.
 Some specific types of business operations do not qualify for the scheme either, such as:

-Note: Use traditional accrual accounting if you are not eligible for cash basis.
+Note: Use traditional accrual accounting if you are ineligible for cash basis.
 Read 'How to calculate your taxable profits: HS222 Self Assessment helpsheet' for advice.

 Make the calculations at the end of the tax year.
 You should work out the taxable profit from cash basis income and expenses records.
 Select the 'cash basis box' on the form when you send in your tax return.